manojake/javascript-playground/cssCheetSheet.md

  Note: When you use __margin and padding set in percentages__, the value is calculated from the inline size of the containing block — therefore the __width__ when working in a horizontal language.

 # Sizing items in CSS

+## Min and max sizes

+If you have a box that might contain a variable amount of content, and you always want it to be at least a certain height, you could set the min-height property on it.

+The use of _max-width_ can be explained with an example.
+Sippose the container div has 200 px width.
+But the image with it has only 100px intrinsic (original width).
+If the width of the image is set to 100%, the image will be scaled up to 2oopx since % always relative to the parent container.
+But if _max-width_ is used instead, the image will grow only to it's intrinsic width.
+Not beyond that.